vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 # SinkConfig

-We need to implement the `SinkConfig` trait.
+We need to implement the [`SinkConfig`][sink_config] trait.
 This is used by Vector to generate the main Sink from the configuration.

 ```rust
 #[async_trait::async_trait]